-The reference points used by State management are: equilibrium escapement producing recruitment equal to escapement ( $S{eq}$ ), escapement providing maximum sustainable yield ( $S{msy}$ ), and escapement providing maximum recruitment ( $S{max}$ ).
+The reference points used by State management are: equilibrium escapement producing recruitment equal to escapement (S{eq}), escapement providing maximum sustainable yield (S{msy}), and escapement providing maximum recruitment (S{max}).

-Two of these reference points ( $S{msy}$ and $S{max}$ ) are used to calculate approximate yield, which are then used to produce two versions of escapement goals: (1) a range achieving at least 90% of MSY more than 90% of the time and (2) a range achieving at least 90% of maximum recruitment ( $R{max}$ ) more than 90% of the time.
+Two of these reference points (S{msy} and S{max}) are used to calculate approximate yield, which are then used to produce two versions of escapement goals: (1) a range achieving at least 90% of maximum sustained yield (MSY) more than 90% of the time and (2) a range achieving at least 90% of maximum recruitment (R{max}) more than 90% of the time.

-The decision to use the $S{msy}$ or $S{max}$ version of the escapement goals depends on the nature of the fisheries that exist.
-A $S{msy}$ based escapement goal is more appropriate where the fishery is dominated by commercial fisheries that have excess fishing power sufficient to harvest all available yields.
-A $S{max}$ based escapement goal is deemed more appropriate where the fishery is dominated by subsistence or sport fisheries that harvest a fixed amount of fish regardless of run size and are attempting to minimize the effort needed to harvest (Hamazaki et al. 2012).
+The decision to use the S{msy} or S{max} version of the escapement goals depends on the nature of the fisheries that exist.
+A S{msy} based escapement goal is more appropriate where the fishery is dominated by commercial fisheries that have excess fishing power sufficient to harvest all available yields.
+A S{max} based escapement goal is deemed more appropriate where the fishery is dominated by subsistence or sport fisheries that harvest a fixed amount of fish regardless of run size and are attempting to minimize the effort needed to harvest (Hamazaki et al. 2012).

-For Kuskokwim River Chinook Salmon, two escapement goal ranges were determined to be 48,400-84,400 Chinook Salmon for $S{msy}$ and 68,000-113,600 Chinook Salmon for $S{max}$ .
-The expected yield has less than a 2.5% chance of being less than 100,000 Chinook Salmon for both of these ranges (Hamazaki et al. 2012).
+For Kuskokwim River Chinook Salmon, two escapement goal ranges were determined to be 48,400-84,400 Chinook Salmon for S{msy} and 68,000-113,600 Chinook Salmon for S{max} .
+The expected yield has less than a 2.5% chance of being less than 100,000 Chinook Salmon for both of these ranges (Hamazaki et al. 2012), and a greater the 90% probability to average yields greater than 100,000 when using the SEG of 65,000-120,000 (Liller and Savereide, 2018).